Gabriela Hearst: Career

 On September 9, 2017, Gabriela Hearst was added to the Business of Fashion BOF500 2017—the professional index of the people shaping the global fashion industry.

 In January 2019, LVMH Luxury Ventures, the fund launched by French luxury giant LVMH to support "already iconic" emerging brands, invested in Gabriela Hearst, allowing the brand to expand their presence around the world.
 Since the fund creation in 2017, this investment is the first in a creative label.

 In January 2021 Hearst designed the dress worn by First Lady Dr. Jill Biden for the 2021 presidential inauguration: an ivory dress representing the new administration's message of unity that was embroidered with each of the 50 state's flowers and that of D.C.

 In December 2021 Hearst was nominated by the Financial Times as one of the 25 most influential women of the year.

+In January 2023, the Gabriela Hearst ensemble worn by First Lady Dr. Jill Biden to the 2021 presidential inauguration evening celebration joined the Smithsonian's First Ladies Collection at the Smithsonian's National Museum of American History's.
+The ensemble includes an ivory double-breasted cashmere coat, an ivory silk wool cady dress and face mask, with embroidery reflecting the federal flowers from every state and territory of the U.S. as a symbol of unity.

+Hearst designed the costumes for the world premiere of female-first Carmen at San Francisco Ballet as part of Dos Mujeres, the company’s first-ever double bill of works by Latina choreographers.
+In her stage design debut, Hearst created the costumes crafted entirely from merino wool, the most sustainable fabric.

+In March 2024, TIME announced Hearst as one of the honorees of the 2024 TIME Earth Awards, which recognizes individuals influencing the future of the planet through their work on climate justice, awareness, and activism.

+In 2025, Hearst was included in the inaugural National Geographic 33, a list honoring 33 global changemakers recognized for their impact in fields such as science, culture, and social innovation.